vibhanshu-mishra/procore-submittal-rfi-tracker/README.md

 ### Step 1 -- Download the files

 Download both files from this repository:
-- `procore-submittal-rfi-tracker.zip` -- the Power Automate flow package
+- `ProcoreRFI&SubmittalTracker.zip` -- the Power Automate flow package
-- `Submittal-RFI-Tracker.xlsx` -- the blank Excel tracker template
+- `Tracker.xlsx` -- the blank Excel tracker template

 ---

 ### Step 2 -- Upload the Excel tracker

-Upload `Submittal-RFI-Tracker.xlsx` to your OneDrive or a SharePoint document library.
+Upload `Tracker.xlsx` to your OneDrive or a SharePoint document library.
 Note the location -- you will need to point the flow at this file during setup.

 ---